opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/dynamo-db.md

 ## Exposed metadata attributes

-The following metadata will be added to each rvent that is processed by the `dynamodb` source.
+The following metadata will be added to each event that is processed by the `dynamodb` source.
 These metadata attributes can be accessed with the [expression syntax `getMetadata` function](https://opensearch.org/docs/latest/data-prepper/pipelines/expression-syntax/#getmetadata).

 * `primary_key` - The primary key of the DynamoDB item.
 For tables that only contain a partition key, this value gives the partition key.
 For tables that contain both a partition and sort key, the` primary_key` attribute will be equal to the partition and sort key, separated by a `|`, for example `partition_key|sort_key`.
 * `partition_key` - The partition key of the DynamoDB item.